parashardhapola/scarf/vignettes/pbmc_10k_citeseq/README.md

     time: 1.79 s

 The tree is free form (i.e the position of clusters doesn't convey any meaning) but allows inspection of cluster similarity based on branching pattern.
 The sizes of clusters indicate the number of cells present in each cluster.
 The tree starts from the root node (black dot with no incoming edges).
-As example, one can observe that cluster 1 is closer to cluster 8 than it is to cluster 4, which in turn closest to cluster 17.
+As an example, one can observe by looking at the branching pattern that cluster 1 is closer to cluster 8 than it is to cluster 4 since 1 and 8 share parent node but whereas 4 is part of another branch.
+Cluster 4 is in turn closest to cluster 17.

 ### 6) Marker gene identification

 Now we can identify the genes that are differentially expressed between the clusters using `run_marker_search` method.
-The method to identify the differentially expressed in Scarf is optimized to obtain quick results.
+The method to identify the differentially expressed genes in Scarf is optimized to obtain quick results.
 We have not compared the sensitivity of our method compared to other differential expression detecting methods and expect specialized methods to be more sensitive and accurate to varying degrees.
 Our method is designed to quickly obtain key marker genes for populations from a large dataset.
 For each gene individually following steps are carried out:
 - Expression values are converted to ranks (dense format) across cells.
 - A mean of ranks is calculated for each group of cells
 - The mean value for each group is divided by the sum of mean values to obtain the 'specificity score'